-7 Things Self-Taught Designers Don't Know They're Missing
+9 Things Self-Taught Graphic Designers Don't Know They're Missing

 Do you really need a degree to be successful today?
-This conversation becomes increasingly popular when society praises guys like Bill Gates, Steve Jobs and Mark Zuckerberg for becoming wildly successful despite dropping out of school—even if you know they’re the exception to the rule.
+It’s easy to wonder when prominent figures like Bill Gates, Steve Jobs and Mark Zuckerberg have become wildly successful despite dropping out of school—even if you know they’re the exception to the rule.

 If you have hopes of becoming a lawyer or a surgeon, bypassing a formal education isn’t really an option.
 But if you dream of being a designer, you’ll inevitably ask the question sooner or later: Is a graphic design degree necessary?

-The honest answer is no—it’s not necessary.
-There are scores of self-taught graphic designers who have launched careers without a formal education.
+The honest answer is no—it’s not absolutely necessary.
+There are certainly exceptional self-taught graphic designers who have launched careers without a formal education.
 While it’s true that it can be done, that doesn’t mean it’s the best route for you.
 There are several overlooked advantages of a formal education that you should consider before trying to stake out on your own.

-We spoke with a handful of other graphic designers with degrees who insist their formal education has played an instrumental role in their careers.
-Our panel of pros revealed seven things they never would have acquired without earning their degree.
+We spoke with a handful of graphic designers with degrees who insist their formal education has played an instrumental role in their careers.
+Our panel of pros revealed nine things they never would have acquired without earning their degrees.

-There is no shortage of graphic design tutorials out there to teach you standard software skills, but our experts agree that there are several important intangibles that self-taught graphic designers commonly lack.
+There is no shortage of graphic design blogs, tutorials and resources out there to teach you standard software skills, but our experts agree that there are several important elements and experiences that self-taught graphic designers commonly lack.

 The graphic design field has been around longer than Adobe Photoshop™—and there’s more to it than knowing how to use the tools at your disposal.
 While knowing your way around common design software is an asset, that doesn’t mean you have the background needed to know how to use it well.
 Knowing the history of the craft and mastering basic design concepts help you build a solid foundation on which to form your entire career.

 “Self-taught designers are generally looking for which buttons to push to get the job done rather than learning from the ground up with design principles,” says Ashley Schwartau, creative director at The Security Awareness Company.
-She says she can often pinpoint self-taught graphic designers based solely on their portfolios because of their blatant disregard for basic design fundamentals.
+She says she can often pinpoint self-taught graphic designers’ portfolios because of their disregards for basic design fundamentals.

-“The one thing I took for granted most in college was the freedom to fail and to fail spectacularly,” says Victor Ng, designer at Pinterest.
+“The one thing I took for granted most in college was the freedom to fail and to fail spectacularly,” Ng says.
 Failures in the real world result in dollars lost, customers angered and brand sentiments tarnished.
 But in school, the worst outcome is a bad grade and a bruised ego.

 Ng says he’s grateful for the opportunity he had to be experimental with his designs in college.
 He was able to worry less about the finished product and focus more on the actual process, which helped him develop into the professional he is today.